 - Add the latter to the flour while continuing to knead.

 - Add the rest of the milk, and finally the salt while continuing to knead.

 - After 3 minutes, change the flat beater with the hooked one and knead the dough for at least 8 minutes, until it becomes smooth and soft.

-- Transfer the dough on a pastry board and form a ball.
+- Transfer the dough to a pastry board and form a ball.

-- Put it in a large bowl and cover it with a cling film.
+- Put it in a large bowl and cover it with cling film.

 - Let it rest until it rises double.

 - At this point divide the dough, form balls of about 65g (2.3 oz) each.